thendralbala/principia-ml-mathematica/README.md

 Inspired by the book *Math for Deep Learning*, this space documents my journey through the foundations.
 From linear algebra and calculus to probability and optimization, with the goal of building true confidence, not just passing familiarity.

-If you're not afraid of a few matrices, gradients, or integrals, and if you believe that true confidence comes from clarity, not just code — then you’re welcome here.
+If you're not afraid of a few matrices, gradients, or integrals, and if you believe that true confidence comes from clarity, not just code, then you’re welcome here.